pyconll/pyconll/README.md

 #### Code Formatting

 Code formatting is done automatically on push if githooks are setup properly.
 The code formatter is [YAPF](https://github.com/google/yapf), and using this ensures that coding style stays consistent over time and between authors.
+The linter can also be setup and run via `make lint`.
 If the development environment is not properly setup, then the CI build will fail if code is not formatted properly.